 Kittens learn the appropriate place for urination and defecation by observing and imitating their mothers.
 True copycats, they will follow their mothers to the litter box and play and explore in it.
 Partially by instinct and partially by trial and error, they will start eliminating in the litter box.
 Orphaned kittens, therefore, are at a disadvantage.

-Depending upon their age, you may need to take over elimination-stimulating duties that the queen would have performed.
+Depending upon their age, you may need to take over elimination-stimulating duties that the mom would have performed.
 The average kitten begins litter box training between 4 and 6 weeks of age.
 Litter training may proceed smoothly if there is another cat in the household that has accepted the kitten.
-The older cat may serve the role of instructor by allowing the kitten to follow it to the litter box, much like the mother cat would have done.
+The older cat may serve the role of instructor by allowing the kitten to follow him or her to the litter box, much like the mother cat would have done.